 Nanos – Beautiful hill in Slovenian Karst region

+Nanos is a 12 km long karst plateau combined with many individual peaks.
+It is a geological jewel and a very popular destination for hikers.
 It is an interesting natural landmark due to its position since it not only geologically separates the central part of Slovenia from the coast, it also represents a distinctive climatic point.

 From Nanos on, we are talking about Primorska (coastal) Slovenia.
 Nanos is geologically incredibly interesting and offers stunning views of a large part of Slovenia.
 In good weather conditions, your view can reach Kravanke, the Julian Alps and the coast.

-From the top of Nanos, you can enjoy view of mountains, valleys, all the way to the Adriatic sea (in clear weather).
+From the top of Nanos, you can enjoy the view of mountains, valleys, all the way to the Adriatic sea (in clear weather).

 It is worth noting that the highest peak is by no means the so-called Pleša, which rises 1262 m.n.m., but the Suhi Vrh in the south-eastern end of the plateau.
 Suhi Vrh is 1,313 meters above sea level.
 The Pleša (meaning “bald”) point in known mainly because it is visible from the highway from central Slovenia to the coast, but also because of the large transmitter, which is clearly visible.

 During the descent in the direction of the Church of the St. Heron, we can climb to the third peak, Grmada, which rises 1207 above the sea.
 There is also an enrollment book and the view is quite stunning.